deck-app/init/README.md

 docker-compose up -d
 ```
 ### Modifying project settings
-From the DECK app, go to stack list and click on project's `More > configure > Advanced configuration`
+From the DECK app, go to stack list and click on desired project and click on `More > configure > Advanced configuration`
 Follow the instructions below and restart your stack from the GUI

 #### Rebuilding from terminal

-You have to rebuild the docker image after you make any changes to the project configuration, use the snippet below to rebuild and restart the stack
+You have to rebuild the Docker image after you make any changes to the project configuration.
+Use the snippet below to rebuild and restart the stack

 ```
 docker-compose stop && docker-compose up --build -d